-The results role in and 74% of candidates finish the flow and she hasn’t heard anybody complaining about length anymore.
+The results roll in and 74% of candidates finish the flow and she hasn’t heard anybody complaining about length anymore.
 What’s even better, the quality of the interviews hasn’t gone down significantly.
 Perfect!

 Measure and track performance

-It’s of utmost importance to keep an eye on the KPI’s that indicate success.
-Is it Time to Hire, Quality of Hire, Candidate Experience or something totally different
+It’s of the utmost importance to keep an eye on the KPI’s that indicate success.
+Is it Time to Hire, Quality of Hire, Candidate Experience or something totally different.

 Whatever it is, you should develop a mindset of data and continuous improvement.
 Try to switch up things, analyze what it does to the performance of your hiring flow, and adopt or discard the changes.